 Ballyseede Castle Tralee

 Recommended by Nicola from All About Rosa Lilla

 Ballyseede Castle, in Tralee, is truly one of the nicest and most luxurious places to stay in County Kerry.
 I should know, I chose to get married here.
 Once you pass through the gates of Ballyseede castle you are entering into a magical world steeped in history and splendor.
 A long winding carriage drive, through ancient woodlands and manicured gardens, leads to an elegant castle that looks as if it were built to outlive the vices and follies of man through the ages.
 It has been fought over, lived in and loved, and carries forward its ancient grandeur to this day.

 The character and charm of Ballyseede Castle makes for the perfect romantic getaway.
 Meander through elegant hallways and relax in beautifully furnished drawing rooms.
 Have the best pint of Guinness in Pappy’s Bar before exploring the woods of Ballyseedy.
 From the newly built Orangery, four-poster beds to the most delicious food you could ever imagine.

 I am in love with fairytale places and have stayed in my fair share of hotels in Ireland.
 Ballyseede Castle will have you falling in love with this part of Ireland.
 Did I mention that there is a resident Irish Wolfhound?
+Plus, I think you will be pleasantly surprised by how affordable it is to stay at this castle.
 If that doesn’t have you booking a night here I don’t know what will.